 Thank you for being here, and get in touch!
 I'd love to hear from you.

-Sign up for Friday Updates to get in on the inbox party where I send you fresh paintings each week!
+Sign up for updates to get in on the inbox party where I send you fresh paintings and poems!

 Enjoy my latest series of paintings.